bag7044/IDS2024S/exam/Final/README.md

 Is logical implication the same as physical causation?
 Explain with a real-world example.
   No, if everything were to be proven we would be able to accurately predict the weather but reality is not the same as logical implications.
 What we gather and reality are two separate categories.

+  Suppose we have fit the following red-line to the following blue dataset representing the global temperature increase of Earth over the past centuries.
+global land temperature of Earth
+Is this visually a good fit in your opinion?
+Why?
   1. It is okay I would show both quadratic, exponential, and linear for more data.
   2. Accuracy of weather as there was not recordings or recordings of data could be off.
   3. Positive.